osegbotonie/enterprise-m365-administration-lab/docs/03-identity-lifecycle-management.md

 Network-Engineers
 ```

+These are conceptual examples of groups that might exist in an enterprise environment.

 The exact access assigned should depend on the employee's actual responsibilities rather than simply adding the employee to every group associated with the department.

 This is an important distinction.